The MW Independent Grand Lodge of Free and Accepted Masons of the Philippines

 President Emilio Aguinaldo Memorial Lodge was originally Logia Magdalo, founded by General Emilio Aguinaldo in 1914 in Kawit, Cavite, also under the auspices of the Grande Oriente Español.
 Lodges Pilar, Bagong Buhay, Magdalo and 24 other lodges of the Regional Grand Lodge of the Philippines of the Grande Oriente Español were re-chartered and re-numbered when they affiliated with the Grand Lodge of the Philippines in 1917.
 Logia Magdalo was later called Ibarra Lodge No 31 but after Aguinaldo's death, it was renamed Emilio Aguinaldo Memorial Lodge.
 Cavite Lodge (No 350, Grand Lodge of California) was renumbered as Cavite Lodge No 2.

 These four lodges, along with three other regular lodges of the Grand Lodge of the Philippines, Bagong Ilaw Lodge (1925); La Naval (1984) and Mendez-Nunez (1997) in 2006, formed the Independent Grand Lodge of Free and Accepted Masons of the Philippine Islands.
 Pintong Bato Lodge in Bacoor, Cavite affiliated in 2007.
-Since then, three lodges have been added: Freedom Lodge No 10, Amity Lodge No 11 and Barasoain Lodge No 12.
-One Lodge (Katatagan) is under dispensation.

 The Constitution of the Independent Grand Lodge of Free and Accepted Masons of the Philippine Islands was ratified on November 25, 2006 during the First Annual Grand Assembly held at the Emilio Aguinaldo Memorial Lodge No 5, Kawit, Cavite.
 It defines the primary function of the Grand Lodge to preserve, protect, promote and propagate the tenets and ideals of Freemasonry and to enhance the welfare of the Fraternity and the Lodges in its jurisdiction.